 Toilet Commode Openings

 This type of shower chair is also large in size and is used with a roll-in shower.
 These are also used more with people with severe disabilities who also need toileting help.
 Most look like a shower chair on wheels with a toilet seat on top with the hole in the middle.

 These come with a toilet bucket mounted underneath.
 The advantage here is the user can take care of their toileting needs.
 Then, the bucket is removed and disposed of and the person can be cleaned while right in the shower.
 Shower chairs with wheels and commode openings are best for people who are greatly disabled.

 Not everyone can afford to remodel or to install a walk in tub in their bathroom.
-This makes shower chairs are a very important bathroom safety product.
+This makes shower chairs are a very important bathroom safety product along with shower heads and bath mats.
 They can enable an elderly person to still bathe themselves while preventing falls.
 I hope I have given you all the information you need to choose the best shower chair for the elderly loved one in your life or for yourself.